htrgouvea/research/_pages/services/mentoring.md

 ## Technical Mentorship

 In the last years, I have led Offensive Security, AppSec Operation and Engineering teams.
-I mentored more than 100 engineers and security analysts, contributed to their performance, career and studies plans.
+I mentored more than 50 professional, contributed to their performance, career and studies plans.
 Consequently learned a lot during this journey.

 So, I offer coaching sessions focused on technical roles, and how to get there and perform beyond expectations.